vinhvn/next-tailwind-typescript-eslint-airbnb-prettier-starter/README.md

 ## 🔖 Contributions

-Thank you to kyrelldixon and his [amazing starter](https://github.com/kyrelldixon/next-tailwind-typescript-starter) that I used as a template.
+Thank you to kyrelldixon and their [amazing starter](https://github.com/kyrelldixon/next-tailwind-typescript-starter) that I used as a template.